-The last three years have caused a dramatic shakeup for everything HR.
+The last four years have caused a dramatic shakeup for everything HR.
 In the wild west that is the pandemic, human resource professionals have had to forge a new frontier for the way we work.

 Under pressure, gold has been produced.
 We’d argue that the industry has shoved a decade of progress into three years.
 Can you imagine talking about remote working, asynchronous management and dynamic distributed teams in 2019?
 We’ve come a long way quickly, and there are huge ideas to come yet.

 With the new year, we enter a new phase of the pandemic.
 We’re navigating widespread staff absenteeism, supply chain issues and question marks around the role of the physical office.

 It’s at times like these we need to look to our big thinkers.
 But who are the HR movers and shakers that you should have your eyes on in 2024?
 We’ve rounded up some of our favourite thought leaders globally.

 Chief People Officer and EVP of Employee Experience, Adobe (US)

 One of HCA’s Global 100 HR Leaders, Gloria Chen has been with Adobe since 1997.
 She manages employee experience for over 22,000 team members in 75 locations across the globe.